 In accordance with the President's memorandum of April 29, 1994, "Government-to-Government Relations with Native American Tribal Governments" (59 FR 22951), E.O.
-13175, and 512 DM 2, we have evaluated possible effects on federally recognized Indian Tribes and have determined that there are de minimis effects on Indian trust resources.
+13175, and 512 DM 2, we have evaluated possible effects on federally recognized Indian Tribes and have determined that there are de minimis effects on Indian Tribes.
 Through this process to establish annual hunting regulations, we regularly coordinate with Tribes that are affected by this rulemaking action.
-As noted previously, for the 2023-24 season, we will handle Tribal regulations via a separate rulemaking in later Federal Register documents.
+This proposed rule is general in nature and does not directly affect any specific Tribal lands, treaty rights, or Tribal trust resources.
+In addition, this proposed rule would not interfere with the ability of Tribes to manage themselves or their funds or to regulate migratory bird activities on Tribal lands.
+Therefore, we preliminarily conclude that this proposed rule does not have "Tribal implications" under section 1(a) of E.O.
+13175.
+Thus, formal government-togovernment consultation is not required by E.O.
+13175 and related policies of the Department of the Interior.
+We will continue to collaborate with Tribes on concerns related to migratory bird hunting regulations.